Finn Express 64

 Finn Express 64, also called FE64, is a small sailing boat.
 It is designed by Ron Holland and is built by Fibå-Vene in Lohja, Finland.
 The boat was introduced in the beginning of the 1980s.

-FE64 is light and easy to sail, but the agile handling and flat hull makes sailing fun even for more experienced sailors.
+FE64 is described as being light and easy to sail, with agile handling and flat hull.

 Usage

 The boat has space for four people to sleep.

 Under every bed there is storage space.
 On deck there are two big storage boxes, one at the bow, and one in the stern.

 There was also an option to get a cooker with two flames and a chemical toilet was also optional.

 Rigging

 Finn Express 64 has a rigging by Seldén.
 The mainsail and the jib came as standard with the new FE64, a spinnaker was optional.